zetxek/adritian-free-hugo-theme/README.md

 The beginning of a great career.
 ```

+The experience is displayed in several locations:

+1. Homepage, with a limited number of experiences (controlled by the config parameter `homepageExperienceCount` in the file `hugo.toml`).
+The summary is displayed.
+2. Experience page, in `/experience`, with a list of all experiences (no limit).
+The summary is displayed for each item.
+3. Individual experience page, where all details are displayed

 ## Troubleshooting

 This theme is a version of the one found on my website [adriamoreno.info](https://www.adrianmoreno.info).
 If you run into trouble, [you can check the code on my website](https://github.com/zetxek/adrianmoreno.info) for reference.